dearlordylord/branching/POST.md

 ## Never have I ever...

-In this post, I've introduced the concept of exhaustiveness checking and explored some of the ways to branch in TypeScript.
+In this post, I've introduced the concept of exhaustiveness checking and explored some of the ways to branch in Typescript.

 These tools alone, used properly, will drastically improve your type safety and save you from many runtime bugs.

 I haven't talked about return types yet: it comes in the next post.

-There, I'll also talk about more advanced notions, such as pattern matching with ts-pattern, expressions and side effects, IIFE, discriminated unions and algebraic data types (spoiler: we used the latter two in the examples above), and what they do in OOP to achieve the same goal (spoiler: Visitor pattern).
+There, I'll also talk about more advanced notions, such as pattern matching with ts-pattern and in other languages, expressions and side effects, IIFE, discriminated unions and algebraic data types (spoiler: we used the latter two in the examples above), and what they do in OOP to achieve the same goal (spoiler: Visitor pattern).

 I'll also present a case that in most situations, we don't need the `absurd`-like function call at all, even if you don't explicitly declare return type.